greaterlouisvilleproject/puma-to-taxsim/README.md

-# Convert Public Use Microdata Areas data to format for use with the TAXSIM simulator
+# Calcculate household tax liabilities for Public Use Microdata Areas

 The NBER's [TAXSIM simulator](https://users.nber.org/~taxsim/taxsim27/) allows users to estimate federal and state income taxes, and FICA (payroll) taxes, for taxpayers.
 To calculate taxes for multiple tax units, unsers can enter a text file with each line representing a tx unit.
 The file requires a specific format with 27 completed values.